 Robert Nagle began his fire service career with Severn Fire and Emergency services in 2005 and has been employed as a Training Officer with Central York Fire Services since May 2016.
 Robert became involved with Technical Large Animal Emergency Rescue training in September 2014 with attendance of course hosted by Equine Guelph and Adjala-Tosorontio Fire Department.
 He has also been a horse owner since 2013.

-Susan Raymond has been with Equine Guelph since 2003 involved in the development and delivery, both online and in-person, of educational and skills training programs.
+Susan Raymond has been involved in the development and delivery, both online and in-person, of educational and skills training programs since 2003 (Equine Guelph).
 The focus of these programs is to improve welfare and safety of both animals and people on the farm during day to day activities and emergency situations.
 Susan’s PhD research involved investigating the effects of exposure of horses to mycotoxins, as well as, examining stable design and management as they affect air quality.
-Susan has completed Technical Large Animal Emergency Rescue Operations and Rescue Ropes/Rigging courses.
+Susan has completed Technical Large Animal Emergency Rescue Operations, Rescue Ropes/Rigging courses and Animal Technical Rescue Awareness Level Course (University of Florida).
 Susan has also completed Colorado State University – Equine Investigations Academy Level 1.